Tasks#

 mixing_speed = parameters["mixing_speed"]

-containers["beaker"] = magnetic_mixer.mix(containers["beaker"], mixing_time, mixing_speed)
+resources["beaker"] = magnetic_mixer.mix(resources["beaker"], mixing_time, mixing_speed)

-return None, containers, None
+return None, resources, None